-Android 10 has landed, complete with a new name, a new mascot, and several fun features.
-One of the most important aspects of the new operating system is enhanced security and improved user control over permissions.
-You can now fine-tune the data apps access, restrict location services based on usage, contain background app activity and best of all, do all of this from a single privacy hub in settings.
+Android 10 should have landed on most of your phones by now and you probably have a good handle on all its features.
+One of the most important aspects of the operating system is its enhanced security and improved user control over permissions.
+You can fine-tune the data apps access, restrict location services based on usage, contain background app activity and best of all, do all of this from a single privacy hub in settings.

-Before we get started on a roundup of the Android 10 privacy features, you can check out our step-by-step guide to installing Android 10 here.
-If you haven’t yet received the Android 10 update, here’s when you can expect it on your device.
+Before we get started on a roundup of the Android 10 privacy features, you can check out our step-by-step guide to installing Android 10 here (if you don’t have it yet).
+If you haven’t yet received the automatic Android 10 update on your phone, here’s when you can expect it.

 Top 5 privacy features in Android 10